trueos/pcbsd/src-qt5/docs/advanced.rst

   named :file:`/usr/shares`.
 The dataset you create will be added to the bottom of the list.
 If you select the dataset and press enter, you can set its ZFS properties.
 Once you are finished customizing the ZFS layout, select *done*.

-.. note:: While you can delete a dataset, the default datasets are needed for boot environments.
+.. note:: while you can delete a dataset, the default datasets are needed for boot environments.
 For this reason, **it is not recommended to delete any default datasets.** ZFS options are described in `zfs(8) <http://www.freebsd.org/cgi/man.cgi?query=zfs>`_ and you should not change any options unless you are familiar with the ramifications of doing so.